Marek Kondrat: Career

 In 2002, he was awarded the Commander's Cross of the Order of Polonia Restituta.

 In the summer of 2006, he read the novel "Casino Royale" on RMF FM.
 In 2007, he planned to revolutionize the Polish domestic wine market by introducing Winarium wine stores in every city with a population of over 100,000.
 On March 5, 2007 he announced the end of his acting career, he played the last role in the film Mała matura 1947 (2010).
 He was the co-author of the book E-lementarz Internet, published in 2009.

 He ran a chain of restaurants called "Prohibicja", which he founded with Zbigniew Zamachowski, Wojciech Malajkat and Bogusław Linda.
 He completed a wine connoisseur course in Bordeaux.

 Personal life

+In 1972, Kondrat married Ilona (née Gagajek) with whom he has two sons: Wojciech and Mikołaj.
+The couple divorced in 2009.
 On 19 September 2015 he married Antonina Turnau, daughter of Grzegorz Turnau.